 OBGYN West partners with a company called Reproductive Medicine and Infertility Associates.

 As you’ve read here, we have a lot options and procedures available at OBGYN West to treat infertility.
-However, if we determine you’re a candidate for a treatment like in vitro fertilization, we will refer you to Reproductive Medicine and Infertility Associates (RMIA), a fertility clinic in Woodbury and Edina that specializes in what we call “Assisted Reproductive Technologies”, like in vitro.
-You’re in good hands with the folks at RMIA.
-And when you become pregnant, we look forward to having you return as our patient.
+However, if we determine you’re a candidate for a treatment like in vitro fertilization (IVF), we will refer you to Reproductive Medicine and Infertility Associates (RMIA), a fertility clinic in Woodbury and Edina that specializes in what we call “Assisted Reproductive Technologies”, like in vitro fertilization (IVF).
+You’re in good hands with the folks at RMIA, and when you become pregnant, we look forward to having you return as our patient.